Catch Walleye, Northern Pike, Bass, Whitefish, Perch, Speckled Trout and more!

 Loch Island Lodge and Camp Lochalsh, located on the shores of Wabatongushi Lake in Ontario Canada, offer some of the best Walleye and Northern Pike fishing to be found.

 The lake is 22 miles long and over 10,000 acres, with an average depth of 22 feet.
-The basin in front of Loch Island, which is 3 miles long by 1 mile wide, is all over 100′ deep — with the deepest hole coming in at just over 175′.
-This area is surrounded by points and sunken islands, making it the perfect habitat for Walleye.
-Northern Pike are plentiful in the long, weedy, shallow bays that line the shore.
-Whitefish, Jumbo Perch, and Burbot also inhabit this large body of water.
+The basin in front of Loch Island Lodge, which is 3 miles long by 1 mile wide, is all over 100′ deep — with the deepest hole coming in at just over 175′.
+This area is surrounded by points and sunken islands, making it the perfect habitat for walleye.
+Northern pike are plentiful in the long, weedy, shallow bays that line the shore.
+Whitefish, jumbo perch, and burbot also inhabit this large body of water.
 For more info and a detailed map of Wabatongushi Lake, visit our lake page.
 Also available for download is a topographical 2-page depth map of the lake (opens in new window).

 (Walleye Page LINK – hidden – don’t erase)

-There are many different techniques for Walleye fishing.
-In our area, it really depends on the time of year you are fishing.
+There are many different techniques for walleye fishing.
+In our area, it’s very dependent on the time of season.

 The most common question we get is what is the best time to come up fishing?
 Well, that depends!
-If you like shallow water fishing, then May and June are the times for you.
-That time of year, we use a lot of jigs with live bait, mostly minnows and leeches.
-Chartreuse or Orange color in the 1/4 oz. range works well.
+If you like shallow water fishing, then May and June are the times for you, as the walleye have been spawning in shallower waters.
+That time of year, we use jigs with live bait, typically minnows and leeches.
+Chartreuse or orange jigs in the 1/4 oz. range work well.
 During May and June, casting or “twitching” with Rapalas is also productive.
 Most of the fishing that time of year is done in 5-10 feet of water.
 Walleye are numerous and easy to catch.
 It is a very popular time with fishermen of all levels.

-Later in July, August and September, the Walleye migrate into deeper water.
-This migration begins sometime in late June or early July.
-During this time, the fish are leaving the shallow bays and heading for cooler, deeper water in the main lake.
-Sunken Islands, points and deep water drop offs are great spots that hold schools of Walleye this time of year.
-Our larger Walleye are usually caught during this period.
-Jigging with live bait is still a good way to catch fish, but you will have to use a heavier jig to get down deep, 15-40 feet.
-Crawler harnesses and bottom bouncers tipped with night crawlers work very well for deep water Walleye.
+Later in July, August and September, the walleye migrate into deeper water.
+This migration begins around in late June or early July.
+During this time, the fish are leaving the shallow bays and heading for cooler, deeper water.
+Sunken islands, points and deep water drop offs are great spots that hold schools of walleye this time of year.
+The largest walleye on our leaderboard tend to be caught at this time of the season.
+Jigging with live bait is still a good way to catch fish, but you will have to use a heavier jig to get down deep, between 15-40 feet.
+Crawler harnesses and bottom bouncers tipped with night crawlers work very well for deep water walleye.
 Many people will also troll with weighted Hot-N-Tots or deep running Rapalas.
-Gold color always seems to work well.
+Gold, silver, black, and orange baits work well.

 (Nothern Pike Page LINK – hidden – don’t erase)

-For Northern Pike, the season is pretty consistent.
+For northern pike, behaviours and sizes are consistent throughout the season.
 These monsters have been referred to as assimilation machines.
 They will devour anything that crosses their path — when they feel like eating.
-At other times, they just lay in the shallow water and “sun” themselves.
-They are at the top of the fish food chain in our waters, and anything else near them is fair game for a meal.
+At other times, they enjoy laying in the shallow water and “sunning” themselves; you’ll likely see pike right off the Loch Island docks!
+They are at the top of the fish food chain in our waters, and anything else near them is fair game for a meal, whether it is another fish or a duckling or frog.
+We have filleted pike in the past and found whole chipmunks inside!
 They average 4-5 lbs. and can go up to over twenty pounds.
 Their long, powerful body is a naturally designed aquatic missile perfectly adapted for quick attacks on their prey.
-We have cut open Pike in the past and found whole Chipmunks inside!

 Pike are plentiful in Wabatongushi Lake and are also present in a number of our portage lakes.
 Crankbaits, big spinners with or without bucktails, or large “Suicks” work well.
-Another easy way to catch Pike is a big sucker minnow on a bobber.
-It’s a bit lazy, but what the heck!
+Another easy way to catch pike is a big sucker minnow on a bobber.
+The shallower, weedy bays are best for trolling.

 Whitefish

-In addition to Walleye and Northern Pike, we offer exceptional Whitefish fishing in June.
-During June, usually when the mayflies hatch, Whitefish which are normally a deepwater fish, come to the surface to feed.
-It is that time that they can be caught on a fly rod or light spinning rod with artificial flies or a dead mayfly from the surface of the lake.
+In addition to walleye and northern pike, we offer exceptional whitefish fishing in June.
+From June to early July, when the mayflies hatch, the whitefish, which are normally a deepwater fish, come to the surface to feed.
+While you’re out in the boat, you’ll see and hear the whitefish leap for flies!
+Whitefish can be caught on a fly rod or a light spinning rod with artificial flies or a dead mayfly from the surface of the lake.
 They have very delicate mouths, so you have to be very careful not to set the hook too hard!
 Whitefish, when properly cooked, are fantastic eating.
 They are also wonderful when smoked.

 (Speckled Trout Page LINK – hidden – don’t erase)

-Speckled Trout are found in several portage lakes and steams.
-Also known as Brook Trout, they average 10-12″ in the streams and larger in the lakes.
-We’ve had Specks caught up to 7 lbs in some of our outpost lakes.
-They are extremely aggressive and pound-per-pound will outfight anything else in the area, including the Northern Pike.
-Well known for their delicious fillets, they are well worth spending a day or more pursuing.
+Speckled trout are found in several portage lakes and steams.
+Also known as brook trout, they average 10-12″ in the streams and larger in the lakes.
+We’ve had specks up to 7 lbs caught at some of our outpost lakes.
+They are extremely aggressive and pound-per-pound will outfight anything else in the area, including the northern pike.

 The New Fly Fisher Visited Us